Concussion Management

 Kew Comets' Concussion Management Policy

-The Kew Comets take very seriously the welfare of all our players, past and present.
-We have always taken a conservative approach to the management of head knocks and in accordance with AFL Guidelines - "The Management of Sport- Related Concussion in Australian Football' adhere to the AFL guidelines and enforce a mandatory minimum 21-day return to play if a player is diagnosed with concussion.
+The Kew Junior Football Club (Kew Comets) takes the welfare of all our players, past and present, very seriously.
+We have always taken a conservative approach to managing head knocks and, per AFL Guidelines - The Management of Sport-Related Concussion in Australian Football - enforce a mandatory minimum 21-day return to play if a player is diagnosed with concussion.

 The YJFL Injury Protocol is as follows: